malscan/malscan/README.md

 Malscan is a robust and fully featured scanning platform for Linux servers that greatly simplifies keeping your web servers secure and malware-free.
 It is built upon the ClamAV platform, providing all of the features of Clamscan with a host of new features and detection modes.

+### Branch Notice

+This application is currently being rewritten from the ground-up in Python.
+If you are interested in actively using Malscan, please see the `1.x` branch for the Shell version of this application, which is still fully supported.

 ## Features
 * Multiple channels of malware signatures
   * RFX Networks Signatures